jmschrei/apricot/README.md

 Please consider citing the [manuscript](https://arxiv.org/abs/1906.03543) if you use apricot in your academic work!

 apricot implements submodular optimization for the purpose of selecting diverse, minimally redundant, subsets of data from massive data sets.
-While there are many uses for these subsets, their primary usages are likely for visualizing the modalities in the data and to train accurate machine learning models with just a fraction of the examples and compute.
+While there are many uses for these subsets, their primary usages are likely for visualizing the modalities in the data (such as in the two data sets below) and to train accurate machine learning models with just a fraction of the examples and compute.

 ![](img/embeddings.png)